ucphhpc/docker-migrid/doc/source/sections/getting-started/deploying.rst

 DNS setup for production
 ------------------------

 When running MiGrid in production, DNS is usually handled by an external service.
-Also a major difference might be that all HTTPs services should run on port 443 to be reachable by client without further knowledge.
+Also a major difference might be that all HTTPS services should run on port 443 to be reachable by client without further knowledge.

-To achive that docker-migird usually runs on multiple IP addresses instead of using SNI.
+To achieve that docker-migrid usually runs on multiple IP addresses instead of using SNI.
-This way is doesn't matter in how many seperate servers the setup is splitted.
+This way is doesn't matter in how many separate servers the setup is split.
 At least 5 IP addresses are used by default to seperate different services from each other:

 .. list-table:: Standard IP address setup